Shrewbitz/wright/README.md

 # Background

 Wright is a web app that lets people study English and eventually other languages by creating sentences out of a given set of words.
 The premise being that this will help users learn new words and sentence structure.
-A translated version of the sentence will appear for guidance.
+Users can get a translated version of the sentence to appear for guidance.
 When the words are arranged in the correct order of the sentence a new sentence puzzle will load.

 # Functionality & MVP